optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 This enhancement proposal outlines how we can accommodate the changes needed to reap the benefits of static typing without breaking users' code in too many places.

-A few deprecations and breaking changes will, however, be unavoidable.
-Since we are already interrupting users, we can use this deprecation cycle as a chance to better align some names in estimagic with SciPy and other optimization libraries.
-This will make it even easier for scipy users to switch to estimagic.
-These changes will be marked as independent of the core proposal and summarized in [aligning names](aligning-names).

 ## Motivation and resources